 John has also cooked privately for many celebrities, including everyone from Michelin Three Star Chefs to the Silicon Valley and the Hollywood elite.
 From intimate dinners in private homes to 300 person weddings, John has built a reputation for his creativity and attention to detail.
 John's creativity extends beyond cooking-- his writing and photography have been published extensively in Edible Magazine.
 In addition, John developed a method for clearing plates with compressed air, all but eliminating the need for a “pre-rinse” hose while California was facing the height of a historic drought in 2015.
 The idea quickly caught on and was covered everywhere from The New York Times to NPR.
 Hotels and restaurants around the world contacted John to see how they could install their own air system.
 With the potential for a daily water savings of 800 gallons per restaurant, per day, even city governments took note, offering to work with John to develop the idea and make it available to businesses, a project he continues to develop at present.

-Currently Chef John is Partner at Cultura Comida y Bebida in Carmel by The Sea and Cult Taco in Monterey.
+Currently Chef John and his wife Julia Felder live on Orcas Island in Washington state's epic San Juan Islands, where they have started a family and reintroduced the historic Orcas Hotel.
+John is also a partner at Cultura Comida y Bebida in Carmel by The Sea and Cult Taco in Monterey, California.
 During his free time he does writing and photography for several publications.